 Always an Alternative has been a resounding success for our 8 – 15 year olds.

-Ant and his team have now been given another 10 weeks funding to run the popular mobile youth bus, also affectionately known as the ‘Party Bus’!
+Ant and his team run the popular mobile youth bus, also affectionately known as the ‘Party Bus’!

-They will be based in the playground at Wybourn Primary School from 4pm – 6pm
+They will be based in the playground at Wybourn Primary School on Mondays from 4pm – 6pm.

 Take a look at what Always an Alternative do: